Considering the Honeywell 50250-S? You’re potentially going to spend a bit more money than you would for a cheaper, weaker purifier.

 After doing so, it’s time to remove both filters from their plastic bags as they’re sealed from the factory to avoid being used up before you receive them.

 Putting the prefilter on the HEPA filter

-It’s a bit more work than most purifiers, but believe it or not, despite the awesome cleaning ability, it can be cheaper to maintain than lower-performance competitors.
+It’s a bit more work than most purifiers but believe it or not, despite the awesome cleaning ability, it can be cheaper to maintain than lower-performance competitors.
 To install the first (or replacement) prefilter, 4 basic steps are involved.
-Basically it boils down to trimming the existing prefilter to the right size then keeping it in place.
+Basically it boils down to trimming the existing prefilter to the right size and then keeping it in place.